MargaretKrutikova/margareta.dev/content/blog/road-to-state-machines/index.md

 description: A talk on state machines I gave at a ReasonSTHML remote meetup
 ---

 This article is compiled from my talk about state machines, I gave on the 20th of May, 2020 at a ReasonSTHLM remote meetup.
 It is quite long, but you can find direct links to all parts of the talk, which correspond to slides from my presentation, in the [agenda](#agenda) section.
+Youtube recording is available [here](https://www.youtube.com/watch?v=ggzn_ZyfVTU).

 ---